• NEWSLETTER

 6. Ineffective Board

 If there is one thing that could break or make your project, it might be the quality of your board.
-Your initial boar members must be your true circle of influence.
+Your initial board members must be your true circle of influence.
 They should be those who have the influence, resources, and contacts that can help this project grow.

 They should believe in the mission of the organization, and be willing to sell that mission to anybody else.
 They are the gate-keepers who should help to open doors for you.